alaugustin/language-studies/README.md

 ---

-## Basic Descriptions 📝
+## Basic Descriptions 🎨

-Once you've mastered the essential building blocks, these descriptive elements will help you add color and detail to your Kwéyòl expressions.
+Once you've mastered the essential building blocks, these descriptive elements will help you add colour and detail to your Kwéyòl expressions.

 This section covers the vocabulary needed to describe objects, situations, locations, and time - fundamental aspects of daily communication.

 With these tools, you'll be able to create more vivid and precise statements, making your Kwéyòl more expressive and natural.

 ### Essential Descriptors ✨